|

 While seen but rarely on the screen, the matriarch of the Chan family, Charlie Chan's honorable

 wife was always a behind-the-scenes source of comfort and strength for the famous detective.
-Surely the adage "Behind every
+Surely the adage "Behind

-five films during the run of the series, Mrs. Chan, whose first name was never given, is mentioned on numerous occasions,
+in only five films during the run of the series, Mrs. Chan, whose first name was never given, is mentioned on numerous occasions,

 usually by her loving husband.